TKeyz/reddit/README.md

 - Then type this command line "http-server dist/reddit" from the root folder of the project, you'll get URLs (maybe one, maybe two...):
 - Grab one and you should be able to see my work!
 Voila

-It's completely done but I hope that you're gonna appreciate my work!
+It's not completely done but I hope that you're gonna appreciate my work!
 Thanks

 PS: In case of problems (which I don't think is gonna happen), remove the existing "dist/" folder and rebuild it via this command line "ng build --prod", then take back the instructions from the begining (just skip the npm install part).